Judith Nyman Secondary School

 Judith Nyman Secondary School is a high school in Brampton, Ontario, Canada.
-It is one of two vocational schools operated by the Peel District School Board, the other being West Credit Secondary School in Mississauga.
+Is a Regional Skilled Trades Secondary School - it is by application only for all pathways regional skilled trades program.

-Upon graduation from Judith Nyman Secondary School, students receive an Ontario Secondary School Diploma or Certificate and may also qualify for a Skills Portfolio, which lists the trade-specific skills that the student has mastered through his or her in-school and co-op education courses.
+Upon graduation from Judith Nyman Secondary School, students receive an Ontario Secondary School Diploma or Certificate and may also obtain a Red Seal for Specialist High Skills Major in Construction.
+It is one of the only schools in Ontario that offers 17 technological trades courses as well as pathways to Workplace an Apprenticeship, College and University.

-The school was originally known as North Peel Secondary School, but was renamed in 2010 after a former administrator and Associate Director of the Peel District School Board.

 In 2010, comedian Russell Peters established the Russell Peters North Peel Scholarship, an award worth up to $21,000 and intended to finance up to three years of college.
 It will be awarded annually to a student from Judith Nyman Secondary School (formerly North Peel) with a strong academic record and the intention of attending college.